Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 You can enjoy all sorts of delicacies, from stuffed peppers and eggplants to olives and baked local cheeses.
 If you’re brave enough, you can also try Raki, the traditional alcoholic beverage in Albania.

-Fun Fact: In Albania, the head gesture for ‘yes’ and ‘no’ is the opposite of most countries (something you might need to know when you’re asked to try Raki!).
+Fun Fact: In Albania, the head gesture for ‘yes’ and ‘no’ is the opposite of most countries (something we definitely needed to know when asked to try Raki!).

 food albania